Levitation and dynamics of bodies in supersaturated fluids: Mathematical model

-There are a number of mechanisms by which gas may escape from the system: formation of bubbles on the container walls and on the immersed body, which eventually exit into the surrounding environment, and by diffusive transport through the free surface \cite{Liger12}.
-For the first mechanism, assuming simply that the frequency of surface bubble growth and bubble volume upon exit each to be linear in the supersaturation ratio \cite{Liger12}, the gas loss from this process follows $\dot{S} =-q S^2$, where $q$ is a constant which encapsulates the number of bubble growth sites and their geometrical features.
-This mechanism dominates gas loss at early times (Fig.~\ref{Figure2}).
-Gas loss due to growth on the immersed body and direct delivery to the surface is neglected in this work (see the Supporting Information).
+\textbf{Gas escape.} There are a number of mechanisms by which gas may escape from the system: formation of bubbles on the container walls and on the immersed body, which eventually exit into the surrounding environment, and by diffusive transport through the \tcb{fluid-air interface} \cite{Liger12}.
+For the first mechanism, assuming simply that the frequency of surface bubble growth and bubble volume upon exit each to be linear in the supersaturation ratio, the gas loss from this process follows $\dot{S} =-q (S-\Smc)^2$, where $q$ is a constant which encapsulates the number of bubble growth sites and their geometrical features, and $\Smc$ is the minimum value below which bubbles no longer form on or near the container walls \tcb{(discussed below)}. \tcb{This quadratic law is supported by the data in Fig.~\ref{Figure2}, and it suggests that this mechanism of gas loss is dominant for the first one or two minutes of the experiment.} Gas loss due to growth on the immersed body and direct delivery to the surface may be neglected (see the Supplementary Information).